MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 $results
 ```

-If you do require an array, you can use your own `ArrayList` and simply call `ArrayList.ToArray`
+If you do require an array, you can use your own `ArrayList` and call `ArrayList.ToArray()` when you
-when you want the array.
-Alternatively, you can let PowerShell create the `ArrayList` and `Array`
+want the array.
+Alternatively, you can let PowerShell create the `ArrayList` and `Array` for you:
-for you:

 ```powershell
 $results = @(